 It is likely that at some point during your lifetime you will experience aches and pains in your neck and cervical spine.
 Even someone in the best of physical health may experience a traumatic injury to the neck that leads to an acute incident of pain.
 For others, the natural aging process lends itself to the development of degenerative changes that may end in neck pain.
 This article will look at some of the main causes of neck pain as well as the symptoms for recognizing such.
 We will also look at some of the treatment options that may be recommended by medical personnel.

 Let’s begin by looking at some basic cervical spine anatomy.
 The structure of the neck begins at the top of the thoracic spine and continues up the neck to the base of the skull.
-Within that small area is found seven vertebrae, nerves, the spinal cord, and the vertebral discs.
-In addition there are various muscles, tendons and ligaments designed to enable the neck to flex, to turn in different directions, and to hold up the weight of the head.
+Within that small area are found seven vertebrae, nerves, the spinal cord, and the vertebral discs.
+In addition, there are various muscles, tendons, and ligaments designed to enable the neck to flex, to turn in different directions, and to hold up the weight of the head.